ErikMN/dnf_ui/README.md

 ## Status

-DNF UI is under active development and is stable enough for regular use. \
+DNF UI is under active development and is stable for regular use. \
 New features and improvements are still being added, so some interfaces and behavior may change between releases.